Recognizing the signs and symptoms of caregiver burnout can help identify the solutions and support to caregivers.

 Caregiver burnout is defined as “a state of physical, emotional, and mental exhaustion that may be accompanied by a change in attitude -- from positive and caring to negative and unconcerned.”

-Everyone who takes care of a loved one whose health is declining needs support and assistance from family, friends or caregiver support groups, including online communities.
+Everyone who takes care of a loved one whose health is declining needs support and assistance from family, friends or caregiver support groups, including online communities and support groups.
+Despite being in the role of a caregiver does not mean that the individual has to or should stop taking care of themself.
+This can be a difficult decision when a caregiver feels guilty or is too tired to take time to care for themself.

 Taking care of yourself is also a way of taking care of your loved one, because they depend on you to be at your best every day.
 Don’t feel guilty or wait until you feel burned out to begin taking care of yourself.
 Here are some definite signs of caregiver burnout suggested by AARP that indicate it’s time to make some changes.